ChrisTruncer/mikto/README.md

 * -h = Show this Help Menu with Credits

 [Daemonized Options]
-(Used after detaching from a session.)
+Note: Use these switches after detaching from a session.
 * -v = Show Running Threads
 * -k = Kill Nikto Thread
 * -a = Reattach to Detached Session